Appreciate The Tastiest Caribbean Cocktails For The Season

 - Add remaining ingredients, fill with ice and shake.
 Strain into an ice filled rocks glass and top with club soda.

 - Garnish with cucumber wheel and lime wedge.

 It is a signature drink of the ‘Sugar Mill restaurant’ at Half Moon resort in Jamaica.
 This Caribbean style cocktail is welcomed by all.
 Here the classic Mojito is topped with lime, Ting, mint leaves, and white rum.

 - 1 1/4 ounces J. Wray & Nephew white overproof rum

 - Fresh mint leaves

 - Angostura bitters

-- Muddle mint leave and lime juice in a highball glass to release the flavours of the mint.
+- Muddle mint leaves and lime juice in a highball glass to release the flavours of the mint.

-- Add ice, rum and sugar can juice.
+- Add ice, rum and sugar cane juice.